stevavoliajvar/stop_cloudflare/README.md

 And here you might think, "_I am not using Tor or VPN, why should I care?_".
 If you visit website which use Cloudflare, you are sharing your information not only to website owner _but also Cloudflare_.
-It is impossible to analyze without decrypting TLS traffic.
+It is impossible to analyze without [decrypting TLS traffic](https://github.com/nym-zone/block_cloudflare_mitm_fx/issues/15#issuecomment-354773389).
 Cloudflare knows all your data such as raw password.
 [Cloudbeed](https://en.wikipedia.org/wiki/Cloudbleed) can happen anytime.
-That's why we call Cloudflare "[MITM proxy](https://github.com/nym-zone/block_cloudflare_mitm_fx/issues/15#issuecomment-354773389)".
+Do you really want to share your data with Cloudflare?

 ---